top of page

 Maintenance Phase:

-• MSR Manual Therapy: Monthly sessions or as needed.
+• MSR Manual Therapy: Monthly sessions to maintain progress and slow degeneration.

 The Essential Role of Exercise